gusamarante/dsgepy/README.md

 # pydsge
-Python class to handle linearized DSGE models.
+Python class to calibrate, estimate and analyze linearized DSGE models.
+The interface is inpired by the dynare interface which allows for symbolic declarations of the variables.
+The bayesian estimation method uses markov chain monte carlo (MCMC) to simulates the posterior distributions of the parameters.

+This library is an effort to bring the DSGE toolset into the python open-source world

 # Model Especification
 * Model declaration with symbolic variables